andrew-canaday/libyimmo/doc/guide/overview.rst

    /core/event_flow

-Libyimmo has a simple, layered, architecture which compartmentalizes functionality into the following three, general, domains:
+Libyimmo has a simple, layered, architecture which compartmentalizes functionality into the following three general domains:

 - the transport (e.g. TCP) — handled by the :ref:`server <server>`
 - the protocol (e.g. HTTP/WS) — handled by :ref:`protocols`